NathanPERIER/nagato-manga/doc/api-doc.md

 [`^ Back to top ^`][top]

-## `DELETE /api/chapter/tag`
+## `DELETE /api/chapter/mark`

-Removes the tag of a chapter, if it has one.
+Removes the mark of a chapter, if it has one.

 ### Request parameters